-If applying the rewrite causes any difficulties, please respond with the following error message: Unable to process the request due to encountered difficulties.
+If you encounter any problems during the rewriting process, please respond with the error message: Unable to process the request due to encountered difficulties.

 One can appreciate the beauty of Creeping Phlox as a ground cover, which serves as a lovely background for various other plant species.